Jibbedi/react-wizard-primitive/README.md

 ### getStep

-> function : Step
+> function(options?) : Step

 Returns state for the current Step.
 This needs to be called for each wizard step you want to render.
-First call will return informations about the first step, second call about the second, etc.
+First call will return information about the first step, second call about the second, etc.

+It accepts an _optional_ options object, which takes a string routeTitle in.
+See [Routing](#routing) for further information.

 ### Example